Silk Stocking District

 511 East St S

-1857; Greek Revival, 2 stories, frame, central Doric portico, recessed wings (HABS).
+1857; Greek Revival, 2 stories, frame, central Doric portico, recessed wings (HABS)

 This Doric Greek Revival mansion was constructed for Captain Albert Plowman who married Idora McClellan, daughter of General William B McClellan.
 The family moved to Talladega in 1833, immediately after the founding of the town.
 George Plowman was elected mayor of Talladega and served as a member of the Alabama Legislature.
 Idora McClellan Plowman became a national published writer of plantation life stories under the pen name of Betsy Hamilton.
-Ralph Hammond, author of Ante-Bellum Mansions of Alabama call this "Talladega's most beautiful Doric-colonaded mansion".
+Ralph Hammond, author of Ante-Bellum Mansions of Alabama call this "Talladega's most beautiful Doric-colonnaded mansion".

 33